 Our SLM model combines critical KPI reporting with a broader, often more meaningful set of objectives that bring additional data and context into view.
 In short, we analyze each SLO, break them into their components, and measure each of those.
 Rather than focusing on a composite metric, we focus on addressing and optimizing each of its component parts.

 Take the critical SLO of Mean Time to Restore (MTTR) set at four hours, for example.
-This measure contains a number of more granular SLIs:
+This measure contains several more granular SLIs:

-• How long did it take to determine what the problem was once the ticket was created?
+- How long did it take to determine the problem once the ticket was created?

 These include:

-With this expanded approach to SLM, each monthly report we produce presents both precise reporting around key service levels as well as a big picture perspective that can inform proactive enhancements and optimization.
+With this expanded approach to SLM, each monthly report we produce presents both precise reporting around key service levels and a big picture perspective that can inform proactive enhancements and optimization.

 NOC Service Level Management in Action: 2 Examples from the Field